rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 3. Reply to the ticket with all of the needed information or with questions you have about the migration plan.

 4. Our Internal Migrations team will reply to you within 5 business days to confirm your scheduled migration time.

+### What to expect during migration

+1. You will receive a ticket update notifying you that the migration has started.

+    Warning: If you do not receive this notification on the day your migration is scheduled, check your migration ticket to verify that you confirmed your migration date with the migrations team.

+2. Once the migration has started users will not be able to access their mailbox.

+Note: Mail will still deliver to your mailboxes and will be available after the migration completes.

+3. Migrations are not instant and require many hours to complete.
+However, we will notify you if anything occurs that will prolong the migration.

+    - Factors that affect the duration of your migration:
+        - Number of mailbox items.
+Each item is processed individually so the more items in a mailbox, the more processes to complete.
+        - Mailbox size.
+        - Number of users being migrated.

+4.